iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 util.types.isDate(new Date());  // Returns true
 ```

+`util.types` provides a lot of helpful type check function.
+You can take a look at the [official documentation](https://nodejs.org/api/util.html#util_util_types).

 #### 6. util.getSystemErrorName(err)

 This functions return error string for numeric error code in Node.js.
 Example: